kvande/docker-img/compose/gitlab/Readme.md

     . and name if creating more runners

-3] Run docker compose: 'docker-compose -f "docker-compose-runner.yml" up -d'
+3] Run docker compose: docker-compose -f "docker-compose-runner-dotnet3.1-pwsh.yml" up -d
     . use dotnetcore, or dotnetcore with powershell core if such containers are needed . neglect 'WARNING: Found orphan containers' message